Exact solution for wave scattering from black holes: Formulation: Exact solution

-In Fig.~\ref{fig:lambdas}, we present the eigenvalue $\lambda$ for fixed-frequency scalar waves on the Kerr-de Sitter background obtained by the above method.
+In Fig.~\ref{fig:lambdas}, we present the eigenvalue $\lambda$ for scalar waves on the Kerr-de Sitter background obtained by the above method.
 We compare our exact results with the analytic expansion formula given by Eq.~(4.18) in \cite{Suzuki:1998vy} for small $a\omega$ and $\Lambda a^2/3$.
 We denote these two results as $\lambda_\text{Heun}$ and $\lambda_\text{STU}$, respectively.
-So long as one considers low-frequency waves scattered by slowly rotating black hole with small cosmological constant, the analytic expansion formula works well and the difference between $\lambda_\text{Heun}$ and $\lambda_\text{STU}$ is negligible.
-To see its validity and limitation, we consider rapidly rotating black hole $a/M=0.9$ with small cosmological constant $\Lambda M^2=10^{-3}$.
-In the left panel of Fig.~\ref{fig:lambdas}, $\lambda_\text{Heun}$ and $\lambda_\text{STU}$ are shown by solid and dashed curves, respectively, for several values of the frequency.
-For the calculation of $\lambda_\text{Heun}$, we pick up sampling points with the interval $\Delta \ell=0.05$ for the range $0.01\leq \ell \leq 10$.
-We take $\lambda=\lambda_{\text{STU}}$ as the initial input value for the root-finding algorithm {\tt FindRoot} in Mathematica, and set {\tt PrecisionGoal}~$\rightarrow 20$.
-One can also adopt the eigenvalue $\lambda=\ell(\ell+1)-s(s-1)$ for the nonrotating case ($a=0$) as a simpler initial input value, while in that case the computation time becomes longer than the case with $\lambda_\text{STU}$.
-However, the precision reaches e.g.\ 20 digits so long as one requires the option {\tt PrecisionGoal}~$\rightarrow 20$.
+So long as one considers low-frequency waves scattered by a slowly rotating black hole with a small cosmological constant, the analytic expansion formula works well and the difference between $\lambda_\text{Heun}$ and $\lambda_\text{STU}$ is negligible.
+To see its validity and limitation, we consider a rapidly rotating black hole $a/M=0.9$ with a small cosmological constant $\Lambda M^2=10^{-3}$.
+In the left panel of Fig.~\ref{fig:lambdas}, $\lambda_\text{Heun}$ and $\lambda_\text{STU}$ are shown by solid and dashed curves, respectively, for $m=\ell$ and $\ell=2,4,6$.
+For the calculation of $\lambda_\text{Heun}$, we pick up sampling points with the interval $\Delta(M\omega)=0.05$ for the range $0\leq M\omega \leq 3$.
+We take $\lambda=\lambda_{\text{STU}}$ as the initial input value for the root-finding algorithm {\tt FindRoot} in Mathematica, and set {\tt PrecisionGoal}~$\rightarrow 15$.
+For the algorithm to work well with this initial input, we need to set {\tt PrecisionGoal} larger than $12$.
 To get the plots in Fig.~\ref{fig:lambdas}, we use {\tt ParallelTable} with 8 cores and get the list of data.
-The computation time for each curve takes about 12~sec.
+The computation time for each curve is about $2.5$~sec.
 In the right panel of Fig.~\ref{fig:lambdas}, we present the relative errors between $\lambda_\text{Heun}$ and $\lambda_\text{STU}$.
 As expected, the relative error increases as the frequency increases.
 In this setup, we see that for $M\omega\leq 1$ and $\ell\geq 2$, the error remains $\mO(10^{-1})$\%, so it is reasonable for this parameter range to use the analytic expansion formula.
 On the other hand, for low-multipole and high-frequency waves, the error of the analytic expansion formula becomes large, and hence one should use the exact formula.